List of Melbourne Storm records: Attendances

-NOTE: From 2016–2018 Melbourne Storm played one "home" fixture per year at Suncorp Stadium in Brisbane as part of a double header.
-These statistics have not been included on this table below as the Suncorp Stadium capacity is significantly higher than home venues in Melbourne and crowd numbers are distorted due to the games being double headers because it is not known how much of the crowd is there for the Storm games and how many are there for the other featured game.
+Note: From 2016 to 2018, Melbourne Storm played one "home" fixture per year at Suncorp Stadium in Brisbane as part of a double header.
+These statistics have not been included on this table below, as the Suncorp Stadium capacity is significantly higher than home venues in Melbourne.
+Crowd numbers are distorted due to the games being double headers; it is not known how much of the crowd are there for the Storm game and how many are there for the other featured game.